 Sometimes, bed bug infestations can make you feel defeated.
-In fact, you’ll consider many natural products like essential oils – with limited success rate.
+You’ll consider many natural products like essential oils.
+But does Baby Powder Kill Bed Bugs?

 What about Dual-Purpose Baby Powder?

-In fact, baby powder may only reduce the strength of the bed bug odor or simply irritate the bug’s exoskeleton.
+The baby powder may only reduce the bed bug odor’s strength or irritate the bug’s exoskeleton.
 Thus, even the dual-purpose baby powder won’t be effective.

 An Effective Bed Bug Trap – Baby Powder?